 Striped bass are often seen as the greatest success story of the Chesapeake Bay.
 Populations of this iconic sport fish plummeted in the 1970s and early 1980s, but then rebounded between 1985 to 1990 thanks to tightened catch restrictions in a dozen states, including a moratorium on catching them in Maryland, Virginia, and other states.

 A New Decline

 Today, we face a new decline, albeit one that has not taken "stripers" anywhere near as low as last time.
 According to the latest science developed by the Atlantic States Marine Fisheries Commission—a regional fisheries management board—the Atlantic striped bass stock (which includes populations from the Bay and Delaware and Hudson Rivers) has been declining since 2004 when it was at an all-time peak.
 Concurrently, recreational catches have dropped steadily, especially at the edges of the range of the species in New England and North Carolina—shrinking of a fish's range is a sure sign of decline in the population.
 To protect this important species and reverse the decline, starting in 2015 the commission reduced the allowable catch of striped bass by up to 25 percent.
+In April, 2019, the Virginia Marine Resources Commission voted to close the trophy striped bass fishing season following continued concerns about the population.
 Find out more about the current state of the menhaden fishery.

 Water Pollution and Poor Diet

 So where is the striped bass' food—these smaller fish, the menhaden—going?
 Many are being caught by an industrial fishing fleet out of Virginia, which processes them to make fish feed, fish oil pills, and other products.
 Virginia is the only state on the coast that still allows this industrial fishing.

 Without enough nutrients from menhaden, and stressed by poor water quality, some scientists believe the immune systems of striped bass are becoming suppressed.
 The theory is that weakened disease-fighting systems make stripers more likely to become ill with a chronic wasting disease called mycobacteriosis, which infects as much as 70 percent of the Bay's striped bass.